Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **Text AutoAugment: Learning Compositional Augmentation Policy for Text Classification;** Shuhuai Ren, Jinchao Zhang, Lei Li, Xu Sun, Jie Zhou
 - **Generalized but not Robust?
 Comparing the Effects of Data Modification Methods on Out-of-Domain Generalization and Adversarial Robustness;** Tejas Gokhale et al
 - **PromDA: Prompt-based Data Augmentation for Low-Resource NLU Tasks;** Yufei Wang et al
+- **When Chosen Wisely, More Data Is What You Need: A Universal Sample-Efficient Strategy For Data Augmentation;** Ehsan Kamalloo, Mehdi Rezagholizadeh, Ali Ghodsi